 Film technology has seen many changes since the birth of cinema in the 1800s.

-Here is a look back to all of the equipment that has allowed us to have what we use today.
+Here is a look back at all of the equipment that has allowed us to have what we use today.

 The Moving Image